omigroup/omigroup/.github/ISSUE_TEMPLATE/call-for-participation.md

 ---
 name: Call for Participation
-about: Propose a new community group.
+about: Propose a new community effort or working group.
 title: ''
 labels: Call for Participation
 assignees: ''